kni-neu/website/_homeworks/homework-3.md

 #### submission instructions

-* Commit your `*.py` or `*.ipynb` (either is fine as long as they are commented appropriately), `output.txt`, and `name-submission-3.pdf` to that repository and provide the URL via [Gradescope](https://www.gradescope.com/courses/690988/assignments/4010650) before 5pm, Thursday, February 8.
+* Commit your `*.py` or `*.ipynb` (either is fine as long as they are commented appropriately), `output.txt`, and `name-submission-3.pdf` to that repository and provide the URL via [Gradescope](https://www.gradescope.com/courses/690988/assignments/4010650) before 5pm, Monday, October 7.

 * Make sure that you have documented your code with comments so that the TA can have an easier time understanding your logic.
 This will, in some cases, result in at least partial credit.